La Venta Inn: Ownership and Operation

-Jay Lawyer, the first owner of La Venta after the Palos Verdes Project, sold the property in 1941 to Broadway actor Frank Conroy after the Depression muted the Peninsula real estate boom he’d anticipated.
+Jay Lawyer, the first owner of La Venta after the Palos Verdes Project, sold the property in 1941 to Broadway actor Frank Conroy after the Depression muted the Peninsula real estate boom he had anticipated.
 World War II hurt the Inn business due to gas rationing restrictions, and Conroy eventually closed the Inn to the public before selling the Inn to Stanley and Margaret Schnetzler in 1944.
 The Schnetzlers used it as their private residence until 1952 when she hosted private events at the property.
 La Venta officially reopened the property for private events only in 1954 with Margaret involved in the day-to-day activities.
 At this time, rooms were no longer available to rent.

 According to Ken Dyda, a founder of the Rancho de los Palos Verdes Historical Society, "the inn was designated a historical site in 1978 by the society not long after" the society was founded."

 The Schentzler family descendants still own the property to this day.
 In 1966, the Schentzlers leased the operation of the property to William Eskridge and his family, who ran it for 26 years.
 In 1990, the La Venta Inn was designated a California Historic Resource by the state Office of Historic Preservation.